Shiai (Matches)

 Shiai (kendo matches) are a way of exhibiting the principles of kendo.
 The competitors face each other with all their energy, yet with mutual respect, as expressed through rei-ho.
 In theory, the kendo should be similar to normal keiko, but a match is conducted with a great deal more formality, including a marked court, the presence of judges, a time limit, and the keeping of scores.

-Matches are conducted within a square or rectangular court (shiai-jo) which is nine to eleven meters on a side.
+Matches are conducted within a square or rectangular court (shiai-jo) which is 9 meters (29.5') to 11m (36') on a side.
 The center of the court is marked with an "X" on the floor.
-Two lines (kaishi-sen), approximately 1.4m to the right and left of the center, mark where the players position themselves when drawing their shinai and when continuing and ending the match.
+Two lines (kaishi-sen), approximately 1.4m (55") to the right and left of the center, mark where the players position themselves when drawing their shinai and when continuing and ending the match.

 Two players compete, each wearing a strip of cloth (mejirushi) on the back, one red and the other white.